amanynmohamed/Ecommerce_Database_Project_Group19/README.md

 # 🛍️ E-commerce Database Design Project

 ## 🎯 Objective
-This project is part of **Peer Group 19's** database design assignment, aimed at mastering relational database concepts by collaboratively developing a real-world **E-commerce Database** system.
+This project is aimed at mastering relational database concepts by collaboratively developing a real-world **E-commerce Database** system.

 ---